joycemwangi/Hybrid-Cloud-Infrastructure-as-Code-with-Terraform/README.md

 terraform fmt
 terraform validate
 ```
--`terraform fmt` keeps the code consistently formatted.
+- `terraform fmt` keeps the code consistently formatted.

--`terraform validate` checks that all resources, variables and modules are wired correctly.
+- `terraform validate` checks that all resources, variables and modules are wired correctly.

 You can also rely on the **GitHub Actions** workflow (`terraform.yml`) to run these checks automatically on every push and pull request.